flurry101/ALibraryManagementSystem/README.md

 A Mini-School Group Project

 # **Project on Library Management System**
 This project involves the development of a Library Management System that leverages Python and SQL for database management.
-The system is designed to handle basic library functions such as adding, updating, deleting, and retrieving book and user information—essentially implementing CRUD operations.
+The system is designed to handle basic library functions such as adding, updating, deleting, and retrieving book and user information—along with book transactions, due dates, and penalties

 > Note: It turns out our approach to building this system is a simple yet effective implementation of the CRUD paradigm!